-A: Each curator will be assigned an Expert User who can assist with basic technical support and content development advice.
-Expert Users are available to provide guidance but will not create the online exhibition.
+A: Each curator will be assigned a liaison from the Online Exhibitions Committee who can assist with basic technical support and content development advice.
+Liaisons are available to provide guidance but will not create the online exhibition.
 Technical guidelines for creating online exhibitions are available in the Resources & Best Practices tab of this LibGuide.
-The Expert User will review completed online exhibitions before publishing to ensure that technical standards have been met.

 Q: What does maintaining an online exhibition involve?

 A: The online exhibition curator is responsible for reviewing their own exhibitions at least once every year, or following a major Omeka upgrade.The Online Exhibitions Committee will notify all curators when a major Omeka upgrade occurs.
 Any problems found during review must be addressed by the curator.
 If an online exhibition curator leaves YUL, they must designate another person from the sponsoring department to continue reviews going forward.

 Q: Do you support online exhibitions platforms other than Omeka?

 A: YUL has decided to use Omeka as the single online exhibition platform.
 No other platforms are supported at this time.

 Q: Some of the library materials for my exhibition aren't digitized yet.
 How can I get images of them for my online exhibition?

 A: The curator of the online exhibition is responsible for coordinating digitization of any materials not yet in the digital library.
 Contact the library department responsible for the collections you're using to learn more about their own digitizing procedures.
 You may want to consult the Guide to Using Special Collections at the Yale University Library: Ordering Reproductions.

 Q: I'm not sure about the copyright for some of my images.
 What do I do?